Exploring the multitudes inside ourselves

 About Graham Mummery

-I am a UKCP registered psychotherapist with 8 years experience.
-My training is from an integrative and humanistic perspective.
+I am a UKCP registered psychotherapist.
+My training is from an integrative and humanistic perspectives which gives me a broad range of ways we can work together.
 Issues I can help you with include those in the list below.

-Maybe are wondering how therapy with me would be.
-Maybe you are feeling stuck in your current life situation, or have suffered some mental illness.
-Either way, I look at therapy as an … Read more
+Maybe you wonder how therapy with me would be.
+Maybe you feel stuck in your current life situation, or have suffered some mental illness.
+Either way,… Read more

 Located in London.